Aliases for VPS36 Gene

 VPS36 (Vacuolar Protein Sorting 36 Homolog) is a Protein Coding gene.
-Among its related pathways are Vesicle-mediated transport and Budding and maturation of HIV virion.
+Among its related pathways are Endocytosis and Vesicle-mediated transport.
 Gene Ontology (GO) annotations related to this gene include protein C-terminus binding and phosphatidylinositol-3-phosphate binding.

 Component of the ESCRT-II complex (endosomal sorting complex required for transport II), which is required for multivesicular body (MVB) formation and sorting of endosomal cargo proteins into MVBs.
 The MVB pathway mediates delivery of transmembrane proteins into the lumen of the lysosome for degradation.
 The ESCRT-II complex is probably involved in the recruitment of the ESCRT-III complex.
 Its ability to bind ubiquitin probably plays a role in endosomal sorting of ubiquitinated cargo proteins by ESCRT complexes.
 The ESCRT-II complex may also play a role in transcription regulation, possibly via its interaction with ELL.
 Binds phosphoinosides such as PtdIns(3,4,5)P3.